 Fresh Blueberry Pound Cake Recipe

-- 4 cups all-purpose flour plus 2 tablespoon divided
+- 4 cups all-purpose flour plus 2 tablespoons divided, sifted then measured

 - 3 cups granulated sugar